owid/etl/docs/data/faostat.md

 ## Workflow to make changes to a dataset

-### Adding outliers
+### Removing outliers

 If a new outlier in a dataset is detected, it can be added to `OUTLIERS_TO_REMOVE` in the latest garden `shared.py` module.
 Since that module is not a data step itself, `etl` will not recognise that there has been a change.
 Therefore, the garden step of the dataset with the outlier has to be forced (using the `--force` flag).

-### Adding or removing a dataset
+### Adding or removing a domain

-To add or remove a new dataset, in principle it should be enough to add or remove its dataset code from the `INCLUDED_DATASETS_CODES` list in walden's `ingests/faostat.py` script.
+To add or remove a new domain, in principle it should be enough to add or remove its dataset code from the `INCLUDED_DATASETS_CODES` list in walden's `ingests/faostat.py` script.
 With this change, the next time that script is executed, it will only search for updates for the new list of datasets.
 And then, the `create_new_steps.py` should only create steps for datasets (among those in the new lists) that have been